Apoorva Raagangal: Plot

-Prasanna is a young man who indulges in several revolutionary activities against the wishes of his father Mahendran, a widower.
-After Prasanna tells him that, due to the price of rice increasing, he stole rice from a lorry, distributed it to the poor and set fire to the lorry before the police arrived, a disgusted Mahendran helps the police arrest him, widening the already existing rift between them.
-After his release, Prasanna opts to stay away from his hometown, Bangalore, and reaches Madras.
+Prasanna is a young man involved in revolutionary activities against the wishes of his widowed father, Mahendran.
+After Prasanna admits that he stole rice from a lorry because of rising prices, distributed it to the poor and set the lorry on fire before the police arrived, Mahendran, disgusted by his actions, helps the police arrest him, deepening their estrangement.
+After his release, Prasanna leaves his hometown, Bangalore, for Madras.

-One day, Prasanna is beaten up for abusing the passengers of a car that splashed water on him.
-Carnatic singer Bhairavi, returning home after a katcheri, notices him lying unconscious on the roadside, takes him home and her doctor friend Suri treats him.
-At Bhairavi's request, Prasanna continues to live in her house even after he recovers.
-He slowly develops passionate feelings for her even though she is much older.
+Prasanna is later beaten after abusing passengers whose car splashed water on him.
+Carnatic singer Bhairavi finds him unconscious after returning from a katcheri, takes him home and has her doctor friend Suri treat him.
+At her request, Prasanna remains in her house after recovering and gradually develops romantic feelings for her despite their considerable age difference.